samhains/samhains.github.io/blog/_posts/temp/2018-11-06-simulations.md

 ---

-This week I continued my pursuit of 'worlding' and found myself hit a potential 'dead end' so have done a 'research pivot'.
+This week I continued my pursuit of 'worlding' and found myself hit a 'dead end' so have done a 'research pivot'.

 **The Dead End**